 Melanoma is predominantly a cancer of the skin, but it can also arise elsewhere in the body, such as the eyes.
 It begins in cells called melanocytes, which produce melanin – the pigment that gives skin, hair, and eyes their color.
 Exposure to ultraviolet light, such as from the sun or tanning beds, is a major risk factor for melanoma.

-In the United States, the rate of new cases of melanoma doubled between 1982 and 2011, a year in which more than 65,000 people discovered that they had the disease and more than 9,000 died of it.
+In the United States, the rate of new cases of melanoma doubled between 1982 and 2011, a year in which more than

 In Australia, where Prof. Long is also conjoint medical director of Melanoma Institute Australia, the rate of melanoma is one of the highest in the world.
 In 2017, nearly 14,000 people in the country are expected to be diagnosed with the disease and more than 1,800 are expected to die of it.